Our green future is not a sacrifice, it's an upgrade.

 I got to work figuring out how to combine all the features everyone wanted into one machine.
 My hope was if I created an ebike that was a legitimate 'upgrade' - super easy, useful, fun and safe - people might routinely choose it over a car or SUV.

 I started with a scooter-like step through frame that lets you plant your feet and hold steady when passengers are climbing on back.
-The step through also makes it easy for people of every age and flexibility to enter and exit, regardless of outfit or attire.
+The step through also makes it easy for people of every age and flexibility to enter and exit, regardless of what they are wearing.

 I made sure we had a comfortable and upright seating position, space for an ADULT passenger, and just enough room for stuff.
 I sketched suspension front and back, and proper footrests to keep that passenger comfortable, happy, and safe even over potholes.
-A rack for 2 kids seats would allow families to travel together, and a frame mounted front rack would add capacity with out ruining the handling like a handlebar basket.
+A rack to mount kids' seats would allow families to travel together, and a frame mounted front rack would add capacity without ruining the handling like a handlebar basket.

 I started working on the integrated pannier concept, where the bags are no longer an 'add on', but rather fully integrated into the frame, so you can lock stuff in the bike - like the trunk on a car.
 My vision was clear, but my styling, drawing and rendering skills were (clearly) lacking, so I hired a young industrial designer fresh out of RISD to help me make it pretty and figure out the scale and ergonomics.